How to migrate from nginx to Angie#

 load_module "/usr/lib64/angie/modules/ngx_http_geoip2_module.so";

-If the /etc/nginx/modules-enabled/
+/etc/nginx/modules-enabled/

 directory